 It is vital that Calderdale has a strong and sustainable local transport system.

-Over a period of three years from 2015 to 2017, the Council is introducing 20mph speed limits in many residential areas of Calderdale.
+Over three years (2015 to 2017) the Council is introducing 20mph speed limits in many residential areas of Calderdale.

 Plans for a road scheme to ease congestion on the A629 between Jubilee Road and the junction with Free School Lane in Halifax worth up to £4.5 million.

 We are reducing the speed limit on the length of the A646 Burnley Road, Luddendenfoot between the junction with Ewood Drive, Mytholmroyd and Rock Cliffe Mount, Luddendenfoot.
 The speed limit will be reduced from 50mph to 40 mph.

 The Council intend to introduce measures to reduce vehicle speeds and numbers on Battinson Road.

 Building on our heritage, fine architecture, vibrant business sector and strong communities, we are working with collaborators and partners to improve Calderdale.
 The next chapter for Calderdale will see major investments in transport, public spaces and business premises.